0xHy0kR1/ReactJSNotes/creating first react app(textutils).md

     setText(event.target.value);
 }
 ```
-- After adding the above function you able to add more text to your textbox.
+- After adding the above function you are able to add more text to your textbox.

 ## Changing the text Uppercase:
 - We make this function to change the text to uppercase when user clicks on button.